Turkish pop star's arrest over religious schools quip stirs fierce criticism | Entertainment

 In a rare move, several staunchly pro-government columnists criticised Gulsen's arrest.
 "Are we going to jail pending trial anyone who speaks nonsense?
 Let society dole out her punishment," said Mehmet Barlas in his column in Sabah.

-But the lawyer Ok said the case showed that on the contrary, the judiciary in Turkey is not independent, referring to the imprisonment of philanthropist Osman Kavala, pro-Kurdish leader Selahattin Demirtas, and many other politicians and journalists.
+The lawyer Ok said the case showed that on the contrary, the country's judiciary is not independent, referring to the imprisonment of philanthropist Osman Kavala, pro-Kurdish leader Selahattin Demirtas, and many other politicians and journalists over recent years.
 "The Gulsen case has shown again that the Turkish judiciary is the biggest weapon of the government," he said.
 "It makes you feel that if you live in a way other than that of those in power your life and freedom is in danger."
+(Additional reporting by Yesim Dikmen Editing by Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)